To Your Health

 THE LATEST ON COVID-19

 Now that the COVID-19 numbers (infections, hospitalizations, deaths, etc) are going down substantially, we’ll be hearing less and less about the pandemic (unless the numbers start rising again).
-May 11 marked the end of the official COVID emergency declaration, which means that the White House has shut down its COVID response team.
+The official COVID emergency declaration ended in may-2023, which means that the White House has shut down its COVID response team.
 Some activists feel that those actions were premature.
 Vaccinations will still be available at the Durham County Department of Public Health free of charge.

 The Centers for Disease Control (CDC) has stopped publishing its COVID Data Tracker Weekly Review, but you can still view the main tracker, which will run indefinitely.
 Click here for the national numbers, and click here to see what’s happening here in Durham County.

-Parents, please note that the updated Pfizer COVID-19 booster vaccines are now available for children ages six months through four years at the Durham County Department of Public Health (414 E Main St).
+The updated Pfizer COVID-19 booster vaccines are available for children ages six months through four years at the Durham County Department of Public Health (414 E Main St).
 The clinic is open Mondays, Wednesdays, and Fridays from 9am to 4:30pm (and closed for lunch from noon to 1pm).
 Walk-ins are welcome.

 NAMI DURHAM CLASSES AND MEETINGS